How Social Determinants of Health Contribute to Malnutrition

 From a global perspective, Abbott and the Abbott Fund has partnered with Americares and Giao Diem Humanitarian Foundation (GDHF) since 2006 to support the GDHF’s Pediatric Nutrition Program.
 This program aims to improve the nutrition of preschool-age children in rural Vietnam by increasing access to nutritious, locally sourced foods at schools, training school staff to prepare nutritious meals and providing nutrition education to local families.
 Since the partnership began, the prevalence of malnutrition among participating children has decreased to less than 20%.

-Tackling social determinants of health is key for addressing malnutrition in underserved communities.
-Removing social and economic barriers that can impact health and expanding access to nutrient-dense foods can help prevent and treat malnutrition in underserved communities.
+Tackling social determinants of health is key for addressing malnutrition in under-resourced communities.
+Removing social and economic barriers that can impact health and expanding access to nutrient-dense foods can help prevent and treat malnutrition in under-resourced communities.